Why are there so many dead bees on the ground

 Honey bees may react differently to different chemicals.
 It is always preferable to avoid using insecticides or pesticides around honey bee colonies.

 In fact, for mite treatment, you should contact an expert.
-While you are running an alcohol wash you might do it in the wrong way.
+While you are running an alcohol wash, you might do it in the wrong way.
 As a result, your colony might die.

 So, treating bee disease in the wrong way can also cause the death of honey bees.
 The use of insecticides and pesticides around honey bee colonies can be a reason for identifying so many dead bees on the ground.